pouya-racker/aks-workshop/aks-storage/azure-files/README.md

 ### Create a storage class

 A storage class is used to define how an Azure file share is created.
-A storage account is automatically created in the [node resource group][node-resource-group] for use with the storage class to hold the Azure file shares.
-Choose of the following [Azure storage redundancy][storage-skus] for *skuName*:
+A storage account is automatically created in the **node resource group** for use with the storage class to hold the Azure file shares.
+Choose of the following Azure storage redundancy for *skuName*:

 * *Standard_LRS* - standard locally redundant storage (LRS)
 * *Standard_GRS* - standard geo-redundant storage (GRS)